Stock of the Day

 Investors should be bearish about investing in Fortinet, Inc. for these reasons:

-• The stock has a relatively high price-to-earnings ratio of around 30.78, which may indicate that it is overvalued compared to its earnings potential.
+• The stock has a relatively high PE ratio of 60.81, which may indicate that it is overvalued compared to its earnings, potentially leading to a price correction.

 2 Cybersecurity Giants Nearing Big Potential Breakouts